Aliases for UBIAD1 Gene

 Previous HGNC Symbols for UBIAD1 Gene

 This gene encodes a protein thought to be involved in cholesterol and phospholipid metabolism.
 Mutations in this gene are associated with Schnyder crystalline corneal dystrophy. [provided by RefSeq, Oct 2008]

 GeneCards Summary for UBIAD1 Gene

 UBIAD1 (UbiA Prenyltransferase Domain Containing 1) is a Protein Coding gene.
-Diseases associated with UBIAD1 include Corneal Dystrophy, Schnyder Type and Corneal Dystrophy.
+Diseases associated with UBIAD1 include Schnyder Corneal Dystrophy and Corneal Dystrophy.
 Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
-GO annotations related to this gene include antioxidant activity and prenyltransferase activity.
+Gene Ontology (GO) annotations related to this gene include antioxidant activity and prenyltransferase activity.

 UniProtKB/Swiss-Prot for UBIAD1 Gene